0x9ONU/Obsidian-Notes/2 - Sophomore Year/Spring 2024/Theta Chi/SOE/SWOT Analysis.md

 | Cafe Theta Chi | Saturday, April 6th | 12-4pm  |
 | Alumni Raffle  | Sunday, April 7th   | TBA     |
 | Solar Eclipse  | Monday, April 8th   | 2pm     |
 3. *Fraternity Bond and Socialization*: Between their school work, their roles in Theta Chi, and their other organization's obligations, brothers have found it difficult to relax and decreased their moral towards events we put on.
-Therefore, improving the bonds between brothers through greater socialization and having more fun with each other is necessary to improve the overall happiness of the chapter
+Therefore, improving the bonds between brothers through greater socialization and having more fun with each other is necessary to improve the overall happiness of the chapter.

-4. *Big Events in the Spring and Fall*: Spring-boarding off of the most successful philanthropy events in the
+4. *Big Events in the Spring and Fall*: Spring-boarding off of the most successful philanthropy events in Theta Chi's history, we see the opportunity to take the forward motion into our other events.
+Not only are we doing events such as Rock the Tundra and Cafe Theta Chi, we plan to introduce new events throughout campus to expand our horizons.

 ## Threats